GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

 ## Fundamental Data Type Sizes and Limits

+One issue with C++, particularly with the integer types, is that their sizes are not standardized across compilers and platforms.
+If you need to write cross platform code you should seriously consider using the integer types defined in **\<cstdint>**, such as **int8_t, int16_t, int32_t, int64_t**

 From the output of the program in the following section.
-Shows the size in bytes of these data types and their min max limits as they are found on a 64 bit Linux system.
-It also shows the number of significant digits for float and double.
+Shows the size in bytes of these data types and their min max limits as they are found on a 64 bit Linux system, in which char corresponds to int8_t, short to int16_t, int to int32_t, and long to int64_t.
+On a Windows system long corresponds to int32_t and you have to use long long for int64_t.
+This program output also shows the number of significant digits for float and double, again particular to a 64 bit linux system, although there tends to be less discrepency with floating point types than there are with integer types.

 ```bash
        Size of bool: 1